flancia-coop/doc.anagora.org/agora-pkg-chapter.md

     - For each solution in `S(P)`:
         - Describe it thoroughly as an algorithm, a dependency graph or both.
         - Maintain a set of resources (people, time, attention, wealth) needed to implement it, `R(S(P))`.
-    - Individual users could also declare their views on the state of the world explicitly: they define which subsets of P, S and R they agree with, in the sense that they believe they are feasible, true, interesting.
+    - Individual users can also declare their views on the state of the world explicitly: they define which subsets of `P`, `S` and `R` they agree with, in the sense that they believe they are feasible, true, interesting.
         - Users that agree on their defined subsets can then efficiently collaborate on solutions as they become available by pooling of resources.
-- We apply some good old recursivity and seed the Agora with the problem of how to build itself.
-That is, how to build a system that allows participating users and entities to collaborate optimally in the face of adversity (such as biases, irrationality and even actual ill intent)1.
+- Assuming the existence of such a graph we apply some good old recursivity and bootstrap an Agora with the problem of building itself.
+    - That is, we are tasked with solving the problem of building a system that allows participating users and entities to collaborate optimally in the face of adversity (such as biases and irrationality, but perhaps assuming good intent).

 ### Coordination problems
-- A working Agora is a [[schelling point]].
+- A working Agora is a [[schelling point]] built .

 ### Counter anti disintermediation
 - An Agora can be used to solve coordination problems like those at the heart of enabling users to leave walled gardens and other systems whose design causes anti disintermediation.